coggro/stars-without-number/gamelog.md

 We're looking through a well-stocked kitchen, when we hear a thump come from upstairs - a single heavy object being dropped on carpet.
 Emrite suggests checking it out, and we head upstairs.
 We smell the strong scent of alcohol.
 We find a figure hanging torso off the bed with a mostly-empty bottle of liquor on the ground.
 He is wearing a silk robe and silk pants underneath and seems to be dead/passed out/unclear?

 Emrite checks for a pulse.
 He is surrounded in a cloud of alcoholic haze.
 The bottle is 90% empty, and she thinks she knows where that 90% is...
 He's breathing, but shallowly.
 This is definitly Vonketosen.
-As Emrite and Kruuti move him onto the bed, he makes mewling noises and attempts speech, but is massively inebriated.
+As Emrite and Kruti move him onto the bed, he makes mewling noises and attempts speech, but is massively inebriated.

 We see a small bottle of fruit nectar that might've made a good mixer, but not for all of the alcohol that he's consumed.
 On the other side of the bed, scattered around the floor are bank statement printouts - with considerable red ink.
 Near the statements is a military officer's sidearm - a charged laser pistol, safety on.

 There's lots scattered around.
 It's densely packed with things accumulated over life.
 It becomes obvious that he was a pilot.
 Images displayed in frames, art on the wall, photos of others in flight gear, etc. It will probably take a few hours for him to come out of this, unless we do something else to speed it up.
 Emrite and Rahim begin to look around the estate for a medkit.

-Kruuti checks his pockets and finds his compad, which he's left unlocked.
+Kruti checks his pockets and finds his compad, which he's left unlocked.
 There is a half-composed email/letter.
 It starts out incoherent _and gets worse_.

 `youuuuuuuuuuuuuuuudddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd ............. ;a`

 The recipient is already keyed in: **Shenkor Mohejen**.
-Kruuti has never heard this name before.
+Kruti has never heard this name before.
 She pokes into the rest of the emails.
 There are so many past due notices in his inbox that it looks like a spam folder.
 It appears that he's a broke person attempting to stay in high society.
 Limo services, air taxes, expensive food delivery, etc.

-Kruuti looks at the financial documents and figures out that most of his wealth was in investments - hugely diversified - but within the same week, his banks told him that "Due to a discrepency in your accounts and issues with the origins of your investments, we have zeroed out your accounts."
+Kruti looks at the financial documents and figures out that most of his wealth was in investments - hugely diversified - but within the same week, his banks told him that "Due to a discrepency in your accounts and issues with the origins of your investments, we have zeroed out your accounts."

 Rahim and Emrite find a medkit, but almost all the drugs have already been taken.
 There is one dose remaining of a mild stimulant in a single-use spray - like two more pills at the bottom of a container of caffeine pills.
 In looking in his wardrobe, we find a military full dress uniform.